KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 **From search query results:**
 * Login or register with the site.
-* Navigate to the home page from the nav-bar
 * On larger viewports, click on either of the magnify icon in the nav-bar or in the FAB to reveal the search bar
 * On smaller viewports, navigate to the search bar by using the search FAB.
 * Once redirected to the search bar, provide a search query and hit search